 Robert F. Spoerry graduated in mechanical engineering from the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland, and holds an MBA from the University of Chicago.

-- Vice Chairman of the Board of Geberit AG (until April 2016, does not stand for re-election) - Member of the Board of Conzzeta Holding AG
+- Vice Chairman of the Board of Geberit AG (until April 2016) - Member of the Board of Conzzeta Holding AG

 Beat Hess